AVL Support Knowledge Base

 For our purposes at Life.Church we rarely use the word key or any other technical form of the effect.

 The LifeKids button uses a key to remove the black background and only display the small rectangle containing the LifeKids code.
-This process is a layer downstream from the program output, in other words it is on top of what the source being sent out program.
-You see it all the time on TV news or sports when they overlay the players or anchors names.
+This process is a layer downstream of the program output, in other words it is on top of what the source being sent out to program.

 Bus